wearemountaineers/bartix-playout/README.md

 - **Transmit Power**: Maximum (20 dBm) for best visibility
 - **Regulatory Domain**: Automatically set (defaults to NL if not configured)

-The hotspot is **always active** (even when main network is working) to ensure you can always access the configuration interface.
+The hotspot is **always active** and runs concurrently with WiFi client connections.
+You can access the configuration interface via the hotspot even when connected to a WiFi network.

 **Note**: The unique SSID ensures multiple bartix instances can run nearby without conflicts.
+The virtual AP interface (`wlan0_ap`) is automatically created on boot.

 ### Web Configuration Interface